Tyldesley: Sport

 Before the 1895 schism in English rugby, John Berry played rugby union for England, and Tyldesley FC which was founded in 1881.
 After the schism, the club was a founder member of the Northern Rugby Football Union (now Rugby league) and played for five seasons from 1895–96 to 1899–1900 finishing 6th of 22 in the initial combined league.
 The club rejoined the Rugby Football Union in 1911 playing at Well Street for many years before moving to St George's Park on Astley Street in November 2001.
 In 2008–09 season the 1st XV lost 8–7 to Cullompton in the Senior Vase Final at Twickenham.

-Long-distance runner Fred Norris worked underground at Cleworth Hall Colliery and competed in the 1952 Helsinki and 1956 Melbourne Olympics.

 Culture

 Tyldesley's wealth as an industrial town resulted in outlets for the entertainment of its population, including cinemas and public houses.
 Films were shown in Tyldesley Miners' Hall from 1908.
 Three cinemas were built in the town, the Theatre Royal in John Street opened in 1909, the Carlton on Johnson Street in 1911, and the Majestic in Castle Street in 1923.
 In 1902 the council acquired land for a public park on Astley Street.
 A public library was built in 1908 with the aid of an Andrew Carnegie grant, on the site of the old Temperance Hall and Mechanics Institute on Stanley Street built in 1851.

 Founded in 1877, Tyldesley Good Templars Band was the town's first brass band.
 Tyldesley Band is a member of the North West Brass Band Association and meets in the chapel on Milk Street.
 Tyldesley Little Theatre in Lemon Street is home to an amateur dramatic society, members of the Greater Manchester Drama Federation.
 The auditorium is a small 150-seat theatre with a traditional proscenium arch stage, stalls and balcony seating.
 The town's industrial landscape was recorded in the 1960s and 1970s in the paintings and prints of artist Roger Hampson.